weslbo/az-305-topics/README.md

 1. What is a resource group? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts)
 2. How should I group resources? (by type, location, workload, billing, department, lifecycle, ...) [[doc]](https://docs.microsoft.com/en-us/learn/modules/control-and-organize-with-azure-resource-manager/2-principles-of-resource-groups)
 3. I have a resource group in WESTEU.
 Can I deploy resources in NORTHEU? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group)
+    - Can I prevent his?
 4. Can I move resources between resource groups? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/move-resource-group-and-subscription) [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/move-support-resources)
+    - In case it's not possible, what would be my approach?
 5. Can I nest resource groups?
+    - Would this make sense to you?
 6. Can I deploy a resource in multiple resource groups?
+    - for example - Azure Traffic Manager...
 7. Should I apply permissions and at what level?
+    - Your DBA should get access to all SQL Databases.
+At which level or you going to assign RBAC?
+    - What role?
+    - Will you need a custom role?
 8. I don't want anyone to delete my central Azure Firewall.
 What can I do? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources?tabs=json)
+    - Deleting my Azure Firewall would make my whole environment pretty useless!

 ## Resource tags? ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-governance/6-design-for-resource-tags))